Get your International Driving Permit for Nauru in 8 minutes

 This document allows foreign drivers from foreign countries to drive a motor vehicle from a car rental company in the country they are visiting for three months or less.

-Our IDP is recognized in 165+ countries worldwide including the following:
+Our International Driving Permit is recognized in 165+ countries worldwide including the following:

 • Australia